ktrieu/new-website/blog/protected/bootloader/part-1.md

 target/x86_64-unknown-uefi/debug/loader-test.efi: Invalid argument
 ```

 There is one last thing we’ve neglected: We’re supposed to boot into this program, and our computer is already on.
 Of course it won’t work.
+Unfortunately, `cargo run` won't be able to run our program at all.

 You could, actually, stick your built executable on a USB drive and configure your computer to boot from it.
 I wouldn’t recommend it because: